 - David Marcus, Facebook VP of messaging products

 You are probably already experiencing bots published by online media.
-I myself get a curated message from both the Techcrunch and Business Insider bots.
+I myself get a curated message from both the Techcrunch and Business Insider chatbots.

 Being able to personalize my requests by adding different keywords, I now get such tailored-made content that I am looking forward to their message every day.
 And this is the exact feeling you want your audience to experience.
 When was the last time someone said that about any brand’s Facebook posts or emails?
 The exceptions are increasingly rare, as there is an overflow of newsletters and posts, all probably filled with relevant content.
 However, with limited time in a day, and a packed inbox or Facebook feed, it’s hard to filter.